DesignerDungeons/blog/public/posts/brew_bits/DCp1.md

 ### Druid Circle: Circle of the Tides
 Their ship shakes.
 Sounds of creaking wood and snapping planks echo through the hull.
 "Where is it coming from?"
 "Stop the incoming water, find the sea witch!"
 As the pirates scramble to the breaking hull, a huge, rose octopus coated in sigils and wearing strange shells and undersea garments crashes through the base and grapples several of the brigands.
 She's here on a rescue mission, and these thugs won’t get in her way.

-Beautiful, vibrantly colored coral lights the ocean floor with a magical rainbow glow.
-A band of sahuagin circle threateningly around a wiry elf and her comrades as tunnels of exotic fish and strange sea life dance around the two parties.
-Hands raised, the elf begins speaking in the sahuagin’s coarse tongue attempting to calm the situation.
-She knew entering their reef would cause conflict.
-As an ambassador of both land and sea, if anyone can calm these bloodthirsty sharks, its her.

 An bearded man coated in tattoos garbed in a blue robe floats on his back down stream.
 To his pleasant surprise, a group of salmon approach him.
 He lifts his hand and the water rises with it forming small pools and rings for the fish to swim through.
 As if they were children, the salmon break from their journey and spend the afternoon playing and swimming with this druid who laughs jovially.

 Druids who adopt the circle of the tides share a deep connection with water.
 These characters understand the importance of water as both a foundation of life and a dangerous force.
 While often solitary, groups of these druids come together to perform rituals monthly to celebrate and teach newcomers ancient tradition.
 When danger arises that threatens aquatic entities and waterways they live in, druids of the tide use the vast connecting networks of rivers, oceans and lakes to rally together to defend them.

 >#### Aquatic Pet
 >Whenever creating a druid, you can optionally start the game with a CR 0 beast as a pet.
-If you're planning on adopting the circle of the tides, consider choosing a beast >from the following table.
+If you're planning on adopting the circle of the tides, consider choosing a beast from the following table.
 >
 >|d6|Pet|
 >|:--:|:--|